tstout/conceal/README.md

 verb - keep from sight; hide.

-Utility for hiding small amounts of text which need to be private.
+Utility for hiding small amounts of text that need to be private.

 Usage:
 ```clojure